 Donated by Julie Riley.
 The financial papers of Fred H. Rogers, relating to his mining business in the Joplin area from 1899-1912.

-Donated by Rollins, first name unknown.
+Donated by Harry Rollins.
 Copies of photographs of old prints of Carthage, Missouri, including the Carthage square, firemen, the Harrington Hotel, and the Carthage light guard.

 Roosevelt, Theodore Portrait (Collection #128 – 1 Box)

 A framed illustrated portrait of President Theodore Roosevelt, signed by him on December 11, 1908.